mflorence99/serverx-ts/README.md

 ServeRX-ts attempts to minimize overhead by injecting serverless calls right into its application code.
 This approach led a number of design decisions, notably `messages`, discussed next.

+ServeRX-ts recommends using the excellent [serverless](https://serverless.com/framework/docs/) framework to deploy to serverless environments.

+#### AWS Lambda Considerations

+> TODO: discuss how to control binary types and recommended `serverless.yml`.

+#### Google Cloud Functions Considerations

+> TODO: ??? and recommended `serverless.yml`.

 ### Messages

 ServeRX-ts creates `messages` from inbound requests (either HTTP or serverless) and represents the request and response as simple inner objects.